-• Offset -- offset -< str>
+• Offset -0 <str> Of --offset=<str>

 You can horizontally space out IVCs UHF and VHF sound to the left or right to allow for easier distinguishing.
 To achieve this, a new command line option "O" (config file option "offset") has been added.
 Possible values are: